 - Bleeding control and basic first aid (note, this is not a Stop the Bleed course, nor is it a first aid certification course)

 Advanced Disaster Skills Training (you will recievie a link 1-2 days prior)

 - Emergency Water Supply on Dec.
 14 from 12 to 1 p.m.
-Register here
+Watch the recording here

 Currently, many of these trainings are only offered by request from community groups.
 For questions or to make a request, please contact us at KCOEMPubEd@kingcounty.gov or 206-296-3830.
 Please be prepared to allow time for scheduling and planning.

 The Federal Emergency Management Agency offers self-paced free online courses through their Emergency Management institute.
 They are designed not only for emergency management professionals, but also the general public.
 Below are few specific courses we encourage residents or organizations to take.

 - Are you Ready?
 An In-depth Guide to Citizen Preparedness

 - Community Preparedness: Implementing Simple Activities for Everyone